openemr/app-flutter-openemr/.github/PULL_REQUEST_TEMPLATE.md

 **Description**

 Describe your code changes in detail for the Reviewers.
-Explian the technical solution you have provided and how it solves the issue.
+Explain the technical solution you have provided and how it solves the issue.

 **Testing Methods**